 - Chilwell – top player for points per match from last season (better than Salah!).
 But all the love of FPL managers goes to James who is owned by almost half of them.
 In comparison.
 Chilwell is currently sitting in just 5,7 % of FPL teams.

 - Kulusevski – amazing previous season.
 Owned by 5.5 %

 - Lloris – owned by around 5%, historically strong performance every season

 Which cheap players will likely start for their teams?
 We looked at pre-season minutes to determine it.
 These players could be cheap options for your bench if you plan to maximize the budget of your starting XI (and we recommend you to do that).

-- Forwards: Obafemi (should get some game time from the bench – but likely not a starter – after Ings departure).
+- Forwards: Archer, Greenwood and Taylor (all 4.5m) should get some game time from the bench – but neither of them is a regular starter

 8. Scout team for FPL GW1